azuline/blossom/README.md

 3. [Install `direnv`](https://nixos.wiki/wiki/Development_environment_with_nix-shell#direnv).
    (Or run `nix develop` to start a dev shell).

+After installing Nix and activating the developer environment, all tools and commands should work.

 ## Monorepo Organization

 The monorepo is organized at the top-level by service type.
-For example, backends go into `backend/`, frontends go into `frontend/`.

-## Backend & Frontend

-We've adopted a pattern inside `backend/` and `frontend/` that splits packages into multiple second-level directories.
+Examples of service types are frontend, backend, nix, and nomad.
+Each service type has its own internal organization.

+### Application Services

+The application services (the backend and frontend services) are organized as packages.
+Each package solves one class of problems or feature and contains a README that document its purpose, context, and usage.

+Packages are sorted into _package groups_.
+The package groups are:

-- `foundation/` contains platform libraries and tools.
-This is named `foundation` instead of `platform` because `platform` is a Python standard library.
+- `foundation/` contains platform packages.
-- `product/` contains the product's user-facing application.
+- `product/` contains the product packages.
-- `codegen/` contains the outputs of codegen tooling.
+- `codegen/` contains the packages that are produced from codegen tooling.

-Within each second-level directory live packages.
-Each package contains a README that document its purpose, context, and usage.

-So the directory structure is three-tiered: `service type -> app/foundation -> package`.
+Inside each package group, packages are arranged in a flat structure.
+All package directories are direct children of a package group directory.

+_Note: The platform packages live in `foundation` instead of `platform` because `platform` is a Python standard library package._

-## Infrastructure
+### Infrastructure

-Infrastructure code is structured similarly.
-The top level is organized by what type of infrastructure it is.
+Infrastructure is structured similarly.
+The top level is organized by type of infrastructure.

 - `flake.nix` aggregates all of Nix outputs derivations into a single flake.
 - `docker-compose.yaml` defines all services used in the local environment.
-- `nix/` contains Nix derivations for our packages and toolchains.
+- `nix/` contains Nix derivations for our packages, toolchains, and builds.
 - `nomad/` contains Nomad service definitions.
 - `.github/workflows/` contains the CI/CD pipeline configurations.